99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Wait for task token: allows you to pause step function until a task token is returned. by appending .waitForTaskToken

-Activity task: allows you to have the task work performed by an Activity worker (Apps on EC2 / Lambda / mobile device...) after it send a SendTaskSuccess or SendTaskFailure.
+Activity task: allows you to have the task work performed by an Activity worker (Apps on EC2 / Lambda / mobile device...) after it sends a SendTaskSuccess or SendTaskFailure.
 To set how long it should run TiemoutSettings, periodic send beat with SendTaskHeartBeat

 2 types of workflows: